-For coverage under a Qualified Medical Child Support Order or other court order, you must provide a copy of the order.
+For coverage under a Qualified Medical Child Support Order or other court order, you must provide a copy of the order to your employer.

 For a common-law spouse or same sex domestic partner, you must complete the appropriate paperwork (affidavit) and return it to your employer.
-This form is available from your employer or the DHMP Health Plan Services Department.
+This form is available from your employer.